hsxander/angular-interview-1/README.md

 ### Introduction

 - This interview challenge is offered in lieu of a technical interview.
 - The exercise is expected to take no more that 1 hour to complete (...so roughly the same time as an interview) and can be done anytime after issue.
-If think it will take to significantly longer than 1 hour, then this role is probably not a good fit got you;
-*which is by no means a reflection of a candidate's ability, just the nature of the role itself.*
+  - If you think it will take to significantly longer than 1 hour, then this role is probably not a good fit for you, *which is by no means a reflection of a your ability, but a reflection of the role and the archetype we are looking to match*
 - The requirements should be fairly explicit and easy to understand, but if there are any points requiring clarifications you can email:
 <angular_interview@anagramconsulting.com>